Actual exchange rates (AER)

 American Depositary Receipts (ADRs)

-The stocks of most foreign companies that trade in the US markets are traded as ADRs.
+The stocks of most foreign companies that trade in the US markets are traded as American Depositary Receipts (ADRs).
 US depositary banks issue these stocks.
 Each ADR represents one or more shares of foreign stock or a fraction of a share.
 The price of an ADR corresponds to the price of the foreign stock in its home market, adjusted to the ratio of the ADRs to foreign company shares.

-A measure of new business sales, which is a key metric for the Group’s management of the development and growth of the business.
-APE is calculated as the aggregate of annualised regular premiums from new business and one-tenth of single premiums on new business written during the period for all insurance products, including premiums for contracts designated as investment contracts under IFRS 4.
+A measure of new business activity that comprises the aggregate of annualised regular premiums and one-tenth of single premiums on new business written during the year for all insurance products.
+See note II(vi) of the additional information for further explanation.

 Assets under management